BUTTON, COACHMAN, ARCHIBALD PAULL BURT

 Contextual information

-Bugle horn shown on the livery button is the same as that featured on the Burt family crest.
+Horn with bow (stringed gu) above torse shown on the livery button is the same as that featured on the Burt family crest.
 No information where the button was used.
-Was it in Perth or when the family was in St Kitts?
+Records indicate that the family crest was matriculated by Septimus Burt (Archibald Paull Burt's son) in Western Australia.

 Place made